New Rider

 Although training organisations offer a good service, that service is built purely around students passing a 20 minute test, in an off-road motorcycle manoeuvring area, followed by 35 minutes of riding on the road being followed by an examiner.

-New riders then struggle to cope with ever changing traffic and road conditions and regularly lose control when travelling at excessive or misjudged speeds.
-They can struggle with handling a bike safely, knowing when and when not to brake or panicking when finding themselves in a situation or a location that they are unfamiliar with.
+New riders often struggle to cope with ever-changing traffic and road conditions and can regularly lose control when travelling at excessive or misjudged speeds.
+They may find it hard to handle a bike safely, knowing when and when not to brake, or they may panic when finding themselves in a situation or a location that they are unfamiliar with.
+Our structured motorcycle lessons for newly qualified riders focus's on building confidence and control in these real-world conditions, so you can ride more safely and smoothly.

 A motorcycle licence is the first step but undertaking further training is the most important next step you will ever make and could be the difference between life and death.